GraphQLSwift/graphql-generator/README.md

 # GraphQL Generator for Swift

-A Swift package plugin that generates server-side GraphQL API code from GraphQL schema files, inspired by [GraphQL Tools' makeExecutableSchema](https://the-guild.dev/graphql/tools/docs/generate-schema).
+A Swift package plugin that generates server-side GraphQL API code from GraphQL schema files, inspired by [GraphQL Tools' makeExecutableSchema](https://the-guild.dev/graphql/tools/docs/generate-schema) and [Swift's OpenAPI Generator](https://github.com/apple/swift-openapi-generator).

-This tool uses [GraphQL Swift](https://github.com/GraphQLSwift/GraphQL) to generate type-safe Swift code and protocol stubs from your GraphQL schema files, eliminating boilerplate while allowing you full control over your business logic.

 ## Features

-- **Build-time code generation**: Code is generated at build time and never needs to be committed
+- **Build-time code generation**: Code is generated at build time and doesn't need to be committed
 - **Type-safe**: Leverages Swift's type system for compile-time safety
-- **Framework-agnostic**: Generated code works with any Swift server framework (Vapor, Hummingbird, etc.)
-- **Modern Swift**: Uses async/await for all resolver functions
-- **Minimal boilerplate**: Generates only ceremony code - you write the business logic
+- **Minimal boilerplate**: Generates all GraphQL definition code - you write the business logic

 ## Installation

-Add the package to your `Package.swift`:
+Add the package to your `Package.swift`.
+Be sure to add the `GraphQLGeneratorRuntime` dependency to your package, and add the `GraphQLGeneratorPlugin` to the plugins section:

 ```swift
 dependencies: [